KJH9612/KyunghyangCrawling/README.md

 ```

 ## Chrome Driver
-Install the appropriate version for the Chrome browser
+Download the appropriate driver version for the Chrome browser and place it in the "exe" directory.
 This project uses version 90.0.4430
 [DriverDownloadLink](https://chromedriver.chromium.org/downloads)